 It’s that time of year again.
-My four-year blogiversary is coming up on July 12th.
-And I’m once again amazed by the fact that I’ve been writing this blog for four years.
+My five-year blogiversary is coming up on July 12th.
+And I’m once again amazed by the fact that I’ve been writing this blog for five years.
 How can something feel like yesterday and forever at the same time?
-Mostly, I’m amazed I found that much to blog about, not […]

 There’s nothing like being able to hold your book in your hands to make this “being published” thing feel real, but print publishing can require us to make countless decisions.
 So even if we’re not ready for print publishing yet, it doesn’t hurt to think about these issues in advance.

 Many times in our writing career—just as with life in general—we have to hurry up…and then wait.
 I’m in hurry-up-and-wait mode today.
 After running around to get everything ready, Treasured Claim is releasing tomorrow, and the next book, Pure Sacrifice, is already available for pre-order.
 But I hate waiting…

 Those of you who have been following my publishing process might be wondering why the one book I have out so far is free.
 After all, it costs money—potentially lots of money—to publish a book.
 Let’s take a look at a publishing plan for when it might make sense to give our books away for free.

 I’m a perfectionist, so I had to get over a lot of my own issues to be able to publish my stories.
 Many steps along our writing path can make us uncomfortable, as we’re not perfect, not ready.
 But I never would have been able to publish if I hadn’t pushed myself to be comfortable with being uncomfortable.

 A bit over a year ago, Beyoncé surprised the music world by secretly dropping a new album with zero promotion in advance.
 Can we apply this strategy to the publishing world?
 If we run a lot of promo pre-release, by the time we have buy links, will people think our book is old news?